andy-yang6187/andy-yang6187.github.io/_pages/about.md

 About me
 ======
 When interviewers ask me to give one word that describes me I usually go with tenacious.
-When working a particularly tough problem I tend to become obsessive it.
+When working a particularly tough problem I tend to become obsessive over it.
 It is usually hard for me to let it go.
 Therewithin also lies my weakness, I suppose, that when faced up against a wall, I tend to forget everything else around me (even if it means skipping a meal or two!).
 When in a rut, I turn to physical hobbies for relief.
 I am a big fan of tennis and rock climbing!
 Though I can not say I am excellent at either (yet).

 Academics